'Patronising' ministers 'demean' Senedd

-Patronising ministers' demeaning Senedd, says Leanne Wood
+Patronising ministers demeaning Senedd, says Leanne Wood

 Plaid Cymru leader Leanne Wood has accused Welsh Government ministers of being patronising and making personal attacks on her party's AMs.

-First Minister Carwyn Jones comparing her to Jacob Rees-Mogg was "farcical" and "personally hurtful", she said.
+First Minister Carwyn Jones comparing her to Jacob Rees-Mogg was intended to be "personally hurtful", Ms Wood said.

-Ms Wood said such behaviour was "demeaning" the assembly, pointing out that Mr Jones had called on Wednesday for a "kinder, fairer politics".
+She said it was "demeaning" the assembly and at odds with a call by Mr Jones for a "kinder, fairer politics".

+The Welsh Government said it was an "unfortunate response to a genuine offer" from the first minister.

 - Welsh Government agrees Brexit bill deal